My-Solar-Garden/front_end_rails/README.md

 For access to all the repos that make up the Service Oriented Architecture of this application please visit our [origanization page](https://github.com/My-Solar-Garden).

 ### Local Setup
+- Versions
+  - Rails 5.2.4.3
+  - Ruby 2.5.3

-- Fork and Clone the repo
+- Fork and clone the repository and then run the following commands:
+  1. `bundle` (if this fails, try to `bundle update` and then retry)
+  1. `rails db:create && rails db:migrate`
 - Obtain Google OAuth credentials
     * Visit https://console.developers.google.com/ and create a new project
     * Select the project and on the left click OAuth consent screen, choose external, click create, and proceed with the required fields (if a field is not required you can skip it)